 And if your trip is merely delayed, it’s got your back, too.
 When your flight is delayed more than six hours, or when you must stay overnight, the Reserve’s Trip Delay Reimbursement policy will grant you up to $500 per ticket to cover expenses such as meals, toiletries, medication, and lodging.

 Sometimes you make it to your destination just fine, but your bags are another story.

 In that situation, the Reserve’s Baggage Delay benefit will reimburse you for “essential purchases like toiletries and clothing”: up to $100 per day for five days.

-If your bags are never found, its Lost Luggage benefit will cover up to $3,000 per person (up to $500 of which can be for jewelry, watches, cameras, video recorders, and other electronic equipment).
+If your bags are never found, its Lost Luggage benefit will provide up to $3,000 in lost luggage reimbursement per person (up to $500 of which can be for jewelry, watches, cameras, video recorders, and other electronic equipment).